sunvod/toto/README.md

 ```bash
 python toto/evaluation/run_lsf_eval.py --help
 ```

-> **Note**
-The evaluation script uses [Ray](https://www.ray.io/) to distribute evaluation tasks across multiple GPUs for faster execution.
-You can control the number of GPUs used by specifying the `--num-gpus` option.
-Setting `--num-gpus 1` will execute the evaluation sequentially on a single GPU.

 ##### Expected Results
 The script evaluates Toto's performance using Mean Absolute Error (MAE) and Mean Squared Error (MSE) across the specified datasets, context lengths, and prediction lengths.
 It displays a detailed table of results for each prediction length, along with a summary table that averages the results across prediction lengths for each dataset.